jwarz/data-scientists-tools/intermediate_importing_data_in_r/readme.md

     ##   ..$ collapse    : NULL
     ##   ..$ order       : NULL

+Great!
+You successfully imported JSON data directly from the web.
+If you have a close look at the structure of `quandl_data`, you’ll see that the `data` element is a matrix.

 ## OMDb API

 In the video, you saw how easy it is to interact with an API once you